minghuax/PLH_GL/README.md

 cuda=11.3
 cudnn=8
 ```
-Other dependencies listed in the Dockerfile
+Other dependencies listed in the Dockerfile.

 ## Experiments